About This Course

 11 September 2023

-The Higher Diploma in Social Policy (online) is a conversion course giving a foundation in the field of social policy for graduates who do not hold a social science degree.
+Our Higher Diploma in Social Policy (online) is an online conversion course giving a foundation in the field of social policy for graduates who do not hold a social science degree.
 It can be studied full-time over one year or part-time over two years.

-The course is delivered online.
-It provides a flexible approach to study for students with employment and/or care responsibilities; as well as those restricted geographically.
+The course is delivered online and provides a flexible approach to study for students with employment and/or care responsibilities; as well as those restricted geographically.

-Students will study core modules on topics including the evolution of the welfare state, poverty, social exclusion, social policy, and social analysis.
-Students will be introduced to critical areas of study within the field of social policy including:
+In Part I of the Higher Diploma in Social Policy (online) programme you study core modules on topics including the evolution of the welfare state, poverty, social exclusion, social policy, and social analysis.
+You will be introduced to critical areas of study within the field of social policy.

-Students will also undertake a supervised 10,000-word, social research project on a social policy topic of the student’s choice (in consultation with their supervisor).
+In Part II you undertake a supervised 10,000-word, social research project (SS5104) on a social policy topic of choice (in consultation with your supervisor).
 This will be a desk-based piece of research, involving an exploration of policy and literature.